Talk Memory

-Talk Memory is the fifth solo album by Canadian instrumental group BadBadNotGood.
+Talk Memory is the fifth studio album by Canadian instrumental group BadBadNotGood.
 It was released on October 8, 2021, by XL Recordings and Innovative Leisure, and is the band's first album in five years.
 A mostly improvisational work, it was produced and written by the trio with contributions from featured American instrumentalists Laraaji, Karriem Riggins, Terrace Martin, and Brandee Younger, and string arrangements from Brazilian composer Arthur Verocai.

 Following promotion on social media in early July, the band officially announced the album on July 15, 2021, simultaneously releasing the lead single "Signal from the Noise".

 Background

-The album functions as a barometer for the band's growth in the five interim years since their last album; besides the 2020 single "Goodbye Blue", this is the first original release recorded after the sessions for IV.
+Aside from the 2020 single "Goodbye Blue", this is the first original release to be recorded in five years, since the sessions for IV.
 In a press release, the band said: "It took a year or two of just living life to get to the place where the creative process was exciting again and once we actually went in to the studio it was the most concise recording and writing process we’ve ever had.
 We hope that the improvised studio performances bring the listener closer to our live experience."

 This is the first album from the band without founding keyboardist Matthew Tavares; he departed in 2019.
 The long period of time between Talk Memory and IV was partly due to Taveres' leaving the group.
 As Leland Whitty told PostGenre, "[a]fter [Matt] quit the band in 2019, it took us time to establish a new vision of what the band would be like without him."